msolorio/msolorio/README.md

 -->
 ### When not working you can usually find me learning something new.

-### If you'd like to know more, feel free to reach out!
+### If you'd like to know more, feel free to reach out.

 ---